Computer-Science-Research-MU/Postgraduate/PG_Handbook.md

 These artefacts  include software, data, and any other materials that are necessary to understand and evaluate the work reported in  publications,  reports, and the final thesis.

 The department recommends that students use a version control system (e.g. git) to manage their research code and data, and that they make their repositories available to the examiners.
 As per Open Science/FAIR principles, students are encouraged to make their research data and code available to the wider research community and should follow guidance from their supervisor before doing so.

+Early-stage researchers, including research students and research fellows, work as a team with their respective PI and/or supervisors.
+All research outputs (e.g. publications, software, datasets) need prior approval by supervisor/PI (team leader) before submission for  publication.

 ## 10. International journals and conference publications and presentations